How Does Yoga Improve Flexibility?

 These stretches are a gentle way to introduce yoga to beginners, whilst also being relevant for skiers and runners as well as all other sporting activities.
 Be patient with your body – it will take time for the stretches to enhance your overall flexibility.
 Hold each yoga pose for around 5 breaths to allow the muscles to gradually grow into the pose.

-- Padangusthasana / Standing bound forward fold pose – stretching the hamstrings and lower back by holding the big to with your index finger and thumb.
-Progress by straightening the legs to point that is comfortable
+- Padangusthasana / Standing bound forward fold pose – stretching tight hamstrings and lower back by holding the big to with your index finger and thumb.
+As start your yoga practice, a modfication is to bend the knees – as in the photo.
+Progress by straightening the legs to point that is comfortable, in this mainly static stretch.

 - Baddha Konasana / Opening the hips, encouraging your knees to lower towards the floor.
 Keep your back straight and gaze to the tips of your toes.
-To go deeper let the elbows push gently into the inner thighs.
+To go deeper let the elbows push gently into the inner thighs to deepen the stretch and loosen tight hips.

 - Adho Mukha Svanasana / Downward facing dog – Ground through the palms of the hands and knuckles and push the tail bone up to lengthen the torso.
 At the same time lower heals towards the floor.
 Straighten the legs to stretch hamstrings and calves.
 Look to your toes.